ExpatAdminHubEuropean expat guide

 The régime réel is where LMNP becomes powerful.
 You deduct your actual expenses — loan interest, works, management and accountancy fees, insurance, the taxe foncière, co-ownership charges — and you depreciate the property (excluding land) and the furniture over their useful lives.

 That depreciation is a non-cash deduction: it reduces taxable profit without costing you anything in the year.
 In practice, many réel-regime LMNP landlords report little or no taxable income for years, even while collecting rent.
 The trade-off is that the réel requires proper accounts — most landlords use an accountant — and is declared on the professional forms (2031 + 2042-C-PRO).
-Above €77,700 of receipts, the réel is mandatory anyway.
+Above the micro-BIC ceiling (€83,600 of receipts for 2026 income; €77,700 for 2025), the réel is mandatory anyway.

 Get the next rental guide before your neighbours do